mjohnson518/mjohnson518/README.md

 ### Hi, I'm Marc 👋🏻

 I'm interested in environmental markets and all things [Web3][6].
-I enjoy designing incentive mechanisms that push power to the margins, and working on challenges related to GHG Accounting & the Global Energy Transition.
-You can find out more about me on my personal site [here][1].
+I enjoy working on challenges related to GHG Accounting & the Global Energy Transition.You can find out more about me on my personal site [here][1].

 ## 👨🏼‍💻 Active Side-Projects